 The reality of seeing the Sistine Chapel

 How you see something, it turns out, can be as important as what you see.
 I saw the Sistine Chapel at the end of a tour of the Vatican Museums.
-Perhaps crucially, I did so on a day when the Chapel was being closed to visitors early for Reasons.
+Perhaps crucially, I did so in January 2025, when the Chapel was being closed to visitors early for Reasons.

 The Vatican, while a huge tourist magnet, is a behemoth of a working organisation, and sometimes it doesn’t need to share its reasoning.
 If it wants to close the Sistine Chapel early one day, it can do just that.